Lectionary Bible Studies and Sermons

 Against such woolly notions, the apostle Paul establishes an integral link between the resurrection of Christ and our own resurrection.
 The failure of the Corinthians to take the bodily resurrection of Christ seriously had led to their denial of a bodily resurrection of believers, a stance which served to undermine their very salvation.
 To devalue the factual nature of Christ's resurrection is to undermine our own eternal salvation.

 We can easily devalue the resurrection of Christ.
 Like Willi Marxsen and his ilk, we can deny the historical resurrection of Jesus.
-Sadly, this is not an uncommon stance in Christian circles.
+Sadly, this is not an uncommon stance in some Christian circles.
 If we are going to take the apostle Paul's argument seriously, to deny a bodily resurrection of the dead is to deny the substance of our faith.
-It is to call into question the validity of our salvation, because our justification is effected through the resurrection of Christ.
+It is to call into question the validity of our salvation, and this because our justification is effected through the resurrection of Christ.

 We can also devalue the resurrection of Christ by inadvertently leaving the truth of the resurrection out of the gospel.
 This is not an unusual practice.
 A gospel message which fails to proclaim the bodily resurrection of Christ may well invalidate the salvation of those who respond to it.
 If the seeker does not believe in a risen saviour, how are they saved?
 The life-giving power of Christ's resurrection is available to those who rely on a risen Lord.